PayString/paystring/CONTRIBUTING.md

 # Lint the code, auto-fixing any auto-fixable problems
 $ npm run lint

+# Boot up a development database
+# (A Postgres database in a Docker container configured to run with PayID)
+$ npm run devDbUp

+# Boot up a full development environment
+# (A database & PayID server in 2 separate Docker containers)
+$ npm run devEnvUp

+# Bring down the development environment
+$ npm run devDown
 ```

 There are other scripts available in the `scripts` section of the [package.json](./package.json) file.